amdw/enginecloud/README.md

 GCE APIs or your VM.)

 It's very important for performance to set the number of threads in the UCI engine settings.
-You should use a value *at least* equal to the number of CPU cores your VM has, otherwise you are wasting cores.
-Play with various values and see what gets you the best performance; most chess UIs have a way to show you the calculation speed of the engine while it is analysing.
+A good general guideline is to use a value close to the number of CPU cores your VM has: for more information, see [the benchmarks document](stockfish/benchmarks/SF_BENCHMARKS.md).
+Most chess UIs have a way to show you the calculation speed of the engine while it is analysing, so you can make sure you are getting roughly the performance you expect.

 Once you have finished with the engine, you should run `stockfish/delete.sh` to delete the VM, so you are no longer charged for it.
 Alternatively, you can do it